-(4) A company listed on AlM is required to retain a Nominated Adviser (commonly referred to as a Nomad) during the company's life on the market.
-Among other duties, Nomads are responsible for warranting that a company is appropriate for joining AlM.
-A Nomad is similar to a Financial Advisor on the LSE, but is specific to AlM.
+(a) A company listed on AlM is required to retain a Nominated Adviser (commonly referred to as a Nomad) during the company's life on the market.
+Among other duties, Nomads are responsible for warranting that a company is appropriate for joining AIM.
+A Nomad is similar to a Financial Advisor on the LSE, but is specific to AIM.